jsilve24/fido_paper_code/README.md

-# mongrel_paper
+# fido_paper
-Code and Analysis for the Mongrel Paper
+Code and Analysis for the fido Paper

+Note, fido was renamed from stray.

 # Working Notes